 - Boston Museum of Science - Dedicated to all forms of science, this museum includes 3-dimensional displays of New England Habitat (many of which represent coastal environments) and a virtual tour of Acadia National Park in its A Bird's World exhibit (which includes a specimen of every bird found in New England).

-- Cape Cod Museum of Natural History - Located on 80 acres of woodland, salt marsh, and Cape Cod Bay shoreline, this museum offers a plethora of exhibits about the flora and fauna of Cape Cod, including collections of animals and several aquaria holding live crustaceans, fish, frogs, turtles, and snakes.
+- Cape Cod Museum of Natural History - Located on 80 acres of woodland, salt marsh, and Cape Cod Bay shoreline, this museum offers a plethora of exhibits about the flora and fauna of Cape Cod, including live crustaceans, fish, frogs, turtles, and snakes.
 You and your family may wander the nature trails (with or without a naturalist guide), attend lectures and workshops on natural history topics, and participate in school vacation programs.
 The hands-on and interactive displays, nature explorations (you can't miss Mudflat Mania), and even an osprey-cam (allowing viewers to spy on a nest in real time) will keep your kids entertained for hours.

 - Ipswich River Wildlife Sanctuary - Located on the North Shore, this Mass Audubon sanctuary with its 12 miles of interconnecting trails through forests, meadows, and wetlands hosts various programs, events, and family activities.
 Specific events, classes, and programs can be found in their Program Catalog.

-- Joppa Flats Education Center - This Mass Audubon sanctuary in Newburyport has a variety of opportunities to enjoy the area's salt marshes, mudflats, rivers, bays, and coastal waters with scheduled events and programs that take place during both weekdays and weekends.
-The center offers afterschool programs, week-long flyby activities, and a weekend family flyby series, all of which allow children and families to partake in an assortment of daily indoor and outdoor activities, including arts and crafts, experiments, group games, and scheduled family presentations.
+- Joppa Flats Education Center - This Mass Audubon sanctuary in Newburyport has a variety of opportunities to enjoy the area's salt marshes, mudflats, rivers, bays, and coastal waters with scheduled events and programs that take place during both weekdays and weekends, including the week of April vacation.
 During the Saturday morning birding series, participants of all ages (and all levels) are guided to the birding hot spots in the Newburyport/Plum Island area.
 (Being one of the best year-round birding locations in the country, this will be a feather in your cap!
 You can even make it official through the center's Birder's Certificate Program.)
+Search the Program Catalog to find dates and times for specific outdoor events, activities, and adventures.

-- Lloyd Center for the Environment - Located on 55 acres of oak-hickory forest, freshwater wetlands, salt marsh, and estuary, this Dartmouth-based center offers walking trails with scenic views of Buzzards Bay and the islands, permanent exhibits in their nature center (including numerous saltwater aquaria and a touch tank), and many education programs and events.
+- Lloyd Center for the Environment - Located on 55 acres of oak-hickory forest, freshwater wetlands, salt marsh, and estuary, this Dartmouth-based center offers walking trails with scenic views of Buzzards Bay and the islands, permanent exhibits in their nature center (including numerous saltwater aquaria and a touch tank), and many education programs and events, including an April vacation week adventure.

 - New England Aquarium - Among this aquarium's 70+ exhibits of aquatic animals and habitats from around the world are many attractions from our local waters.
 Marine critters (such as lobsters, cod, giant sea stars, shorebirds, and even Atlantic harbor seals) are featured in their natural habitat settings, ranging from sandy shores to rocky outcrops to deep-water boulder reefs.
 The entire family can learn about conservation and research efforts in New England waters, watch live animal presentations, or participate in particular programs and events.

-- North River Wildlife Sanctuary - Stroll the half-mile boardwalk of this Mass Audubon sanctuary in Marshfield to reach a salt marsh overlooking the North River.
-If you're lucky, you'll even see some harbor seals as they swim past the platform!
-The nature center is open Monday through Friday from 8:30 am to 5:00 pm.
+- North River Wildlife Sanctuary - Stroll the half-mile boardwalk of this Mass Audubon sanctuary in Marshfield to reach a salt marsh overlooking the North River, where you may see some harbor seals as they swim past the platform!
+Or go on a Quest and follow rhyming clues to navigate and learn about the sanctuary's wildlife, habitats, and land use history.
+The nature center is open Monday through Friday from 9:00 am to 4:00 pm and Saturdays 10:00 am to 3:00 pm.
 See their Program Catalog for details on events at this and nearby nature centers, or sign up for summer camp.

 Parks and Recreation